Skip to main content

 I want to challenge people to embrace the mission, to enter into discussion and debate about it, and to see how creative we can be in implementing the strategies that it will take to fulfill the mission, to quit bickering (no matter how well conflict sells) and start using our creative imagination to heal our lives.
 My goal with this essay is to move our American mission way up on the priority list of what engages our interest and passion, even to the point that we will not only get involved, but are willing to sacrifice some of our personal agendas for the sake of this mission.
 I believe that as we do this, we will rise out of our cynicism, regain the American Spirit and become the light of the world that a society devoted to “a more perfect union” and “the blessings of liberty” can become.

-• Without a mission we create unnecessary suffering and many people are dis-empowered and much damage is done to our environment and our future.
+• Without a common sense mission we create unnecessary suffering and many people are dis-empowered and much damage is done to our environment and our future.

-• Our mission shows us where we’re headed and provides a vision towards which we aspire
+• Our common sense mission shows us where we’re headed and provides a vision towards which we aspire

-• Our mission provides a way to realize and appreciate a sense of commonality and community
+• Our common sense mission provides a way to realize and appreciate a sense of commonality and community

-• Our mission provides a criteria by which we can resolve our differences
+• Our common sense mission provides a criteria by which we can resolve our differences

-• Our mission inspire us and gives meaning and purpose to our lives
+• Our common sense mission inspire us and gives meaning and purpose to our lives

-How will a campaign to revitalize our commitment to our American mission work?
+How will a campaign to revitalize our commitment to our American common sense mission work?

-• We inform people that we have this mission and inspire them to pursue it
+• We inform people that we have this common sense mission and inspire them to pursue it

-• We help people to recognize and appreciate the value of our mission and how it relates to the quality of their lives
+• We help people to recognize and appreciate the value of our common sense mission and how it relates to the quality of their lives

-• We develop strategies and tools to facilitate people’s involvement in helping to achieve our mission.
+• We develop strategies and tools to facilitate people’s involvement in helping to achieve our common sense mission.

 What can people do about it?